danstowell/xamrt/README.txt

 Xamrt is a multivariate regression-tree which can learn to associate regions of two unlabelled distributions defined on the same axes.

-Its theoretical background is described in a submitted research paper, and in the author's PhD thesis:
+Its theoretical background is described in the following journal paper:

+* Stowell, D., Plumbley, M. D., 2011.
+    Learning timbre analogies from unlabelled data by multivariate tree regression.
+    Journal of New Music Research. doi:10.1080/09298215.2011.596938.

+It's also described in the author's PhD thesis:

 @phdthesis{Stowell:2010,
 	Author = {Stowell, D.},